tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 * Stake to be slashed if the checkpoint is considered fraudulent in the future.

 The checkpoint will live as a UTXO in the base layer, and will be spent in one of the following cases:
-* A challenger submits a fraud proof that demonstrates that the checkpoint is fraudulent, so the staked amount is sent to the challenger.
+* A challenger publishes a fraud proof that demonstrates that the checkpoint is fraudulent, so the submitter's staked amount is sent to the challenger.
-* The challenge window (let's assume 1 week) expires without any valid fraud proof, in that case the stake can be spent back by the VNC that submitted the checkpoint.
+* The challenge window (let's assume 1 week) expires without any valid fraud proof, in that case the stake can be spent back by checkpoint submitter.

 ### Issuing a fraud proof

 Any honest party in the network can be monitoring the checkpoints being published in the base layer and submit a fraud proof to challenge them.
-The fraud proof submitter will usually be a VNC member (could be the asset issuer for example, if it participates in the committee) that detects an erroneous or fraudulent behavior in the rest of the VNC.
+The fraud proof submitter will usually be a VNC member that detects an erroneous or fraudulent behavior in the rest of the VNC.

 The fraud proof consists of a transaction in the base layer.
 It MUST contain all the information for the base layer to determine if a checkpoint is fraudulent or not:
 * A reference to the checkpoint being challenged.
-The base layer will automatically discard any fraud proof if the challenge window of the checkpoint has already expired.
 * The initial state (`view`), corresponding to the state represented in the previous checkpoint of the one being challenged.
 * All the instructions that were executed since the previous checkpoint of the one being challenged.
 * Stake of the challenger, to be slashed if the fraud proof is invalid.

 The size of the initial state and the instruction collection could be potentially huge.
 To avoid making it too costly, an off-chain solution could be implemented to make fraud proofs only include references (URLs?) to the raw data for those fields, but the base layer must implement a protocol to retrieve and check that off-chain data.

-In this document we assume that the fraud proofs are non-interactive, that means the whole initial state and all the transactions must be checked by the base layer to determine if a checkpoint is fraudulent or not.
+In this document we assume that the fraud proofs are non-interactive, that means the whole initial state and all the instructions must be checked by the base layer to determine if a checkpoint is fraudulent or not.
 Non-interactive fraud proofs are the simplest implementation.
-There are also more sophisticated protocols that make fraud proof interactive, meaning that both the challenger and the challenged parties collaborate to create a fraud proof with only the disputed instructions to be checked by the base layer.
+There are also more sophisticated protocols that make fraud proof interactive, meaning that both the challenger and the challenged parties collaborate to create a fraud proof with only the individual disputed instructions to be checked by the base layer.

 ### Validating fraud proofs